yogeshthakkar/pigGame/README.md

 # pigGame
+It is created in javascript
-You can see sample by clicking URL https://chatapp-bc50d.firebaseapp.com/
+You can see demo by clicking URL https://chatapp-bc50d.firebaseapp.com/